Wirecloud/wirecloud/docs/user_guide.md

 behaviour and displays the name and the description of the represented behaviour.

-Noticed that one of the behaviours is highlighted, this is because you can edit only a behaviour at a time, this is the active behaviour.
-The name of the active behaviour is also displayed in the footer of the wiring editor, so you can know which is the active behaviour all the time (i.e. including when the behaviour list panel is hidden).
+Notice that one of the behaviours is highlighted, the currently active behaviour.
+This is because you can edit only a behaviour at a time.
+The name of the active behaviour is also displayed in the footer of the wiring editor, so you always see which is the active behaviour (i.e. including when the behaviour list panel is hidden).
 Changing the active behaviour is just a matter of clicking on the panel representing the behaviour.